 In the case of chemical hair straighteners and relaxers, there is no suggestion that the products were adulterated during the manufacturing process.
 Instead, the phthalates that allegedly caused uterine and ovarian cancer in some users were an integral part of the products’ designs.

 Thus, these lawsuits allege the products contain a design defect because they contain an inherently dangerous ingredient.
-They also allege that the manufacturers knew of the dangers of phthalates since at least 2015 and failed to warn consumers of the risks.
+They also allege that the manufacturers knew of the dangers of phthalates since at least 2015 and failed to warn people of the risks.

 The lawyers for 15 women filed a request in the Northern District of Illinois for class certification based on this common set of facts.
 Roughly six months later, the judge granted the motion for class certification and defined a process for adding claims to the class action.